 - Safety goggles for eye protection

-- Heavy-duty work gloves and long-sleeved shirts prevent bark and splinters from scuffing your hands and arms
+- Heavy-duty work gloves and long-sleeved shirts to prevent bark and splinters from scuffing your hands and arms

 Know your tool.
 Understand its limitations and the potential hazards of its operation.